balayher/RoleListGenerator/README.md

 - If a Guardian Angel is rolled but no viable Guardian Angel targets are rolled, all Guardian Angels will be converted to Survivors (even if Survivor was banned).
 - If either Vampire, Mafia, Coven, or an Executioner viable Town is rolled in an Any slot after these removals, the corresponding Vampire Hunter, Turncoat (if custom roles are turned on), or Executioner role will be readded as an option for the remaining Any rolls if they are not banned (this will *not* apply retroactively to prior rolls).
 - If you add Coven Evil or allow Coven to appear in an Any slot, Witch will be removed as an option from Neutral and Any rolls.
 - If no roles are available before starting generation of a particular category, those roles will be converted to the next inclusive level (i.e. Town Support will convert to Random Town, Random Town will convert to Any, etc.).
-If the available roles run out *during* generation of a category, the remaining roles for that category will be removed.
+If the available roles run out during generation of a category, the remaining roles will be converted to the next inclusive level.
+If there are no more Any roles available, the remaining slots are removed (this should only occur if you ban all non-unique roles from the rolelist).

 ## Credits